Neuroinclusive Practice™

 Assessment meeting (1-2 hours)

-The assessor will talk to the individual about the difficulties they are experiencing at work and explore their work environment, seating location, specific work tasks, ‘tools’ and current coping strategies that they are using.
+The assessor will talk to the individual about the difficulties they are experiencing at work and explore their work environment, seating location, specific work tasks, ‘tools’ and current coping strategies.

 Assessment report (produced within 14 days)